Astrophysics

 If a New Moon occurs around the middle of an eclipse season there will be a central solar eclipse.
 There can be two New Moons in the same eclipse season.
 In this case they will both be partial eclipses.
 If a Full Moon occurs around the middle of an eclipse season there will be a lunar eclipse.

-The diagram shows how to calculate the minimum conditons required for an eclipse, given that the ecliptic longitude of the Sun \(\lambda_s\) and the ecliptic longitude of the Moon \(\lambda_m\) are the same or at \(180^\circ\) to each other at a New Moon or Full Moon.
+Figure 1: Partial Solar Eclipse shows how to calculate the minimum conditions required for an eclipse, given that the ecliptic longitude of the Sun \(\lambda_s\) and the ecliptic longitude of the Moon \(\lambda_m\) are the same or at \(180^\circ\) to each other at a New Moon or Full Moon.

 We need to determine the maximum ecliptic latitude of the Moon \(\delta = \widehat{SEM}\) for an observer at \(O\) to see a partial eclipse.
 This means that the line \(OS'\) from the observer at \(O\) touches the lower limb of the Moon and the upper limb of the Sun at \(S'\).
 Given that the angles are all less than \(5^\circ\), we can dispense with the trigonometric functions as \(\sin\theta \approx \theta, \cos\theta \approx 1\).